-by Floren Cabrera F. de Teresa, CEO
+by Floren Cabrera F. de Teresa

 Our world-wide-web cannot be effectively secured from hacking and much less can we currently secure “embedded devices” in the so-called “Internet-of-things.”

 The security architecture of the Internet’s TCP/IP packet and DNS routing networks has largely been exceeded in terms of current capabilities to secure the Internet-of-Things.
 This is due to the fact a number of structural vulnerabilities exist – some still “zero-day” and others were inadvertently incorporated into the architecture for example of x86 chipsets.
 Many computer processors can be accessed via MINIX-3 types of utilities in order to easily obtain plain-text user-credentials dumps, directly from most types of x86 chipsets and exposing many mission critical devices to hacking threats.